Our Board of Directors 2015-2016

 Vice-Chair: Heidi Hamano

-Born in Hong Kong but lived in Japan from the age of 9.
-His father owned a trading company in Kobe.
+Born in Hong Kong but lived in Japan from the age of 9 since his father owned a trading company in Kobe.
 In 1981, emigrated to Vancouver and joined Mitsui Canada as a steel trader in their Vancouver steel department.
-Patrick’s wife, Tomoko, became involved with Tonari Gumi in 1983 and Patrick would assist whenever he could.
+Patrick’s wife, Tomoko, became involved with Tonari Gumi in 1982 and Patrick would assist whenever he could.
 Upon retiring from Mitsui in 2010, he agreed to join the TG Board.
-Hobbies include playing squash, swimming and roller blading.
+His hobbies include playing squash, swimming, roller blading, skiing, listening to music, photography, and traveling.

 Chuichi Chris Nakahori